-In connection with the aforementioned restructuring plans implemented in January 2019 and March 2019, the Company severed substantially all of its employees before March 31, 2019.
-The Company incurred a restructuring charge of approximately \$2.8 million, of which \$0.1 million remains unpaid at March 31, 2019.
+In connection with the aforementioned restructuring plans implemented in January 2019 and March 2019, the Company severed all of its employees before June 30, 2019.
+The Company incurred a restructuring charge of approximately \$2.8 million, all of which has been paid.
 The restructuring charges were comprised solely of employee severance packages which included salary, healthcare benefits and guaranteed bonuses.